 Taxi Service: There is a taxi service for onsite travel at no charge.
 The hours of operation are 7:30 a.m. to 4:30 p.m., Monday through Friday.
 Call ext.
 4225 (HACK) to arrange transportation.

-Users Center: The Users Center, located at 2 Che Che Pinqua, is open from 5:00 p.m. to midnight, Monday through Friday.
+Users Center: The Users Center, located at 2 Che Che Pinqua, is open at 5:00 p.m., Monday through Friday.
+Closing times vary.
 Refreshments are available in the lounge.
-Facilities include a game room (billiards, ping-pong), TV room with dartboards, Music/Meeting room and Chez Leon Restaurant.
-Chez Leon is open for Wednesday lunch and every other Thursday for dinner.
-Chez Leon Menu
+Facilities include a game room (billiards, ping-pong), TV room, Music/Meeting Room and Chez Leon Restaurant.
+Chez Leon is open for Wednesday lunch and some Fridays for dinner.
+The menu is at http://fess.fnal.gov/chezleon/index.html .
+Reservations are required; call ext.
+3524.

-Vending Machines: There are vending machines, a mailbox, and a telephone at 18 Sauk Boulevard.
+Vending Machines: There are vending machines, mailboxes, and a telephone at 18 Sauk Boulevard.
 It is open 24 hours a day.

 Return to Accommodations Office